dennisnyarko/cloud-foundations-notes/module-3-exploring-compute-services.md

 # Containers and Orchestration on AWS
 - Containers bundle the application with all of its dependencies and configuration, so it runs the same across different environments.
+- Containers are faster and lighter than virtual machines (VMs) because they share the host computer’s operating system.
+VMs use a hypervisor to run full, separate operating systems, which makes them less resource-efficient and have longer startup times.

+# AWS Container Services
+1)